 Geologic stressors were used in the Regional Assessments to show potential additional threats to a landscape but are not intended to be interpreted as threats resulting directly from a severe storm or flood event.
 The geologic conditions of the landscape can exacerbate the level of threat represented by the other inputs.
-For example, sinking lands-or land subsidence-can increase the impacts caused by storm surge or sea level rise.
-Historic landslide occurrences can also increase the threat posed by highly erodible soils.
-As the causes of these geologic stressors vary greatly among regions, the Regional Assessments were individually constructed based on existing models (where available) to reflect the impact and severity of regional landslide occurrence, land subsidence, and other geologic stressors (Dobson et al. 2019; Dobson et al. 2020a-d).
+For example, historic landslide occurrences can increase the threat posed by highly erodible soils.
+As the causes of these geologic stressors vary greatly among regions, the Regional Assessments were individually constructed based on existing models for Puerto Rico, Hawai'i, and Guam to reflect the impact and severity of regional landslide occurrence (Dobson et al. 2020a,c; Dobson et al. 2021a); geologic stressor data were unavailable for other island regions.
 Details about the creation of this input are found in Appendix B.6.